-Whether it be through behind-the-scenes complications or genuine narrative fumbling by the creative team, there are a number of reasons why there are so many TV characters who ended up with the wrong person.
+Whether it be through behind-the-scenes complications or genuine narrative fumbling by the creative team, there are many reasons why there are so many TV characters who ended up with the wrong person.
 But no matter what the excuse is, the worst TV romances always feel particularly annoying, especially for anyone who spent years staying up to date on the show.

-Now, it's entirely possible this list could change in the coming years, if say, Meredith Grey does actually end up with someone other than the late, great Derek Shepherd.
-But for now, the absolute most disappointing TV couplings of all time consist of limp will-they-won't-they matches and problematic partnerships that can't live up to the standard set by the best couples on television.
+Now, it's entirely possible this list could change in the coming years, if say, Meredith Grey ends up with someone other than the late, great Derek Shepherd.
+But for now, the absolute most disappointing TV couplings of all time consist of limp will-they-or-won't-they matches and problematic partnerships that can't live up to the standards set by the best couples on television.

 Yes, That '70s Show ends with Jackie (Mila Kunis) and Fez (Wilmer Valderrama) together.
 Sure, Fez spends several seasons pining for her, but out of the many love interests Jackie has throughout the series, her relationship with Fez is the least exciting.

 That's especially true when comparing her scenes with Fez to her various romantic moments with Hyde (Danny Masterson) and Kelso (Ashton Kutcher).
 Both of those men have their fair share of flaws, of course, but their banter and romantic chemistry with Jackie is off the charts.
 Meanwhile, Jackie's scenes with Fez in the final episodes not only feel awkward, but strangely forced.

 In a perfect world, That '70s Show would have Jackie and Hyde end up together, with Kelso being the best man at their wedding.
 But unfortunately, the series chooses to go a much less satisfying route.